danielmaltz1/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part2.md

 ## The Controller
 At this point, we can return to the controller to round out the implementation details there.
 Before we can start adding implementation details, we need to configure some dependency injections.
 We will inject the DataRepository into our Controller, then use that to create our repository.

+**IMPORTANT: From here on if you are testing the controller with an instance of the repository, ensure mongo is running in docker on port 27017**

 1. Update the signature of `ApplicationController` so that `DataRepository` is injected as a dependency, as per previous examples.
 You will also need to update the tests to inject an instance of your repository, there should be a `repository` val in `BaseSpecWithApplication`